trimstray/nginx-admins-handbook/README.md

 ```

 ##### Proxy/rewrite without changing the original URL (in browser)

+  > Generally, this is not recommend (possible), because you're changing hostnames.
+Browser security is tied to it, as is webserver configuration.

+  > You can rewrite URLs within same hostname, but changing hostnames requires redirect or using a frame.
+You can change hostname only if you have the same backends under control.

 If you want to get resources from `app1.domain` and the data should comes from `app2.domain/app`: